Test2220/PowerUp_2018_Repo/README.md

 # 2018 Power Up Repo

-This is the code for the 2018 Test Bot.
+This is the code for the 2018 Competition Bot.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.
-Do note that this is a gradleRio project which is different compared to the projects we have used before
+Do note that this is a gradleRio project which is different compared to the projects we have used before.

 ### Prerequisites